Fernando Rodney: International career

-Pitch selection
+Pitching style

 Rodney has primarily been a fastball-changeup pitcher.
-He throws both a two-seam sinking fastball averaging 95–96 MPH, and a four seam fastball averaging 96–97 MPH.
+He throws both a two-seam sinking fastball averaging 95–96 MPH, and a four-seam fastball averaging 96–97 MPH.
 His fastball has been thrown as high as 101.5 MPH in 2013.
 By 2025, his fastball was 92–93 MPH.
 His main offspeed pitch is a palmball-style changeup at about 84 MPH.
 Opponents have hit the changeup at just a .179 clip over Rodney's career.

 Persona

 Cap tilt

 Rodney is known for wearing his cap tilted at an angle toward the left side of his head.
-He said in 2016 that it came about as a tribute to his father, Ulise Rodney, who was a fisherman.
+He said in 2016 that it came about as a tribute to his father, Ulise, who was a fisherman.
 Ulise also wore his cap tilted to the side because that was the side the sun hit his face.
 Rodney also said the tilted cap could be confusing for both hitters and baserunners.
 "The hitter looks for your eyes.
 It's like a dog.
 When you go somewhere, the first thing (a dog) looks at is your eyes and how you move."

 Bow and arrow celebration

-Rodney is also known for celebrating a save by pretending to shoot a bow and arrow toward the sky, usually at a point high over center field.
+Rodney is known for celebrating a save by pretending to shoot a bow and arrow toward the sky, usually at a point high over center field.
 He started the routine while with the Rays after saving a 1–0 ballgame on April 16, 2012, against their rival, the Boston Red Sox.
-It became his tradition after successfully saving each game that season, and soon involved his Rays teammates.
-The infielders would approach the mound to watch Rodney shoot the arrow, and first baseman Carlos Pena would ask him where it had gone, with both theatrically pointing off into the distance as if following its flight.
+It became his tradition after successfully saving each game that season and soon involved his Rays teammates.
+The infielders would approach the mound to watch Rodney shoot the arrow, and first baseman Carlos Peña would ask him where it had gone, with both theatrically pointing off into the distance as if following its flight.

-In a July 20, 2014 game while pitching for the Seattle Mariners against his former team, the Los Angeles Angels, Rodney did the routine after making the third out to end the eighth inning.
+In a July 20, 2014 game while pitching for the Mariners against his former team, the Angels, Rodney did the routine after making the third out to end the eighth inning.
 However, this time he mimicked shooting the arrow at the Angels dugout.
-In the ninth inning after walking Mike Trout on five pitches, Angels player Albert Pujols hit a double, scoring Trout, and mimicked shooting a bow and arrow from second base towards Trout.
+In the ninth inning after walking Mike Trout on five pitches, Albert Pujols hit a double, scoring Trout, then mimicked shooting a bow and arrow from second base towards Trout.
 Trout then "shot an arrow" back at Pujols.
 The Angels went on to win 6–5 with a walk-off hit by Grant Green the same inning.
 Mariners broadcaster Dave Sims began calling "shoot that arrow in the sky!" when Rodney recorded a save.

 Personal life

 On June 25, 2018, Rodney became a naturalized United States citizen.
-Rodney was living in Pembroke Pines, Florida at the time.
+He was living in Pembroke Pines, Florida at the time.

+Rodney's cousin is pitcher Alfredo Fígaro.
+Rodney has six children.